Estimated Reading Time: 6 minutes

 As a small business owner, your brand story is what sets you apart and gives customers more insight into you and your work.
 And when customers know more about you and your story, they’ll feel an emotional connection to your business and be more compelled to make a purchase.
 Include your story on your ‘About’ page on your website, or on marketing collateral like postcards, brochures and flyers.

 What better way is there to get customers through your doors (and increase sales!) than an event?
 Whether you hold a special sale or studio workshop, get people excited with the promise of a unique event.
 And make it even more irresistible with raffles, giveaways or other freebies -maybe you reward customers with a raffle entry for each purchase they make.

 Once you’ve decided on the type of event you want to host, spread the word on your social channels.
 Create an event that customers can RSVP to on Facebook, share a video on TikTok to get people excited or post a reminder on Instagram.
 Don’t forget to snap photos during the event, too, so you can share a re-cap afterwards and build excitement for your next one.

 Create a playlist for your event -and choose some less popular music.
 According to Kate’s study, playing lesser-known music can result in customers lingering longer and spending up to 20% more.

 11. Ask for feedback.

-A surefire way to increase retail sales as you plan for the future is to ask for feedback.
+A surefire way to increase sales as you plan for the future is to ask for feedback.
 You could use a physical comment card or send out a survey via email to collect thoughts and opinions on anything from store design to product selection to customer experience.
 Beyond gaining valuable insight, you’ll show your customers that you value their opinion and want to make them happy.